USEPA/workshops/lessons/r_basics.md

 - [R For Cats](http://rforcats.net/): Basic introduction site, meant to be a gentle and light-hearted introduction
 - [Advanced R](http://adv-r.had.co.nz/): Web home of Hadley Wickham's new book.
 Gets into more advanced topics, but also covers the basics in a great way.
-- [Why R is Hard To Learn](http://r4stats.com/articles/why-r-is-hard-to-learn/): Long and detailed blog post discussing some of the challenges people often face when learning R.
 - [Other Resources](http://scicomp2014.edc.uri.edu/resources.html): A list I helped compile for a URI Class.
 - [CRAN Cheatsheets](http://cran.r-project.org/doc/contrib/Short-refcard.pdf): A good cheat sheet from the official source
 - [RStudio Cheatsheets](http://www.rstudio.com/resources/cheatsheets/): Additional cheat sheets from RStudio.
 I am especially fond of the data wrangling one.